 Mean shift is, like K-means, an iterative method for identifying clusters of similarity within a very large collection of data.
 More information on mean shift is available here.

-K-means and mean shift approaches are similar in some ways, but deliver results distinct enough to make it valuable to utilize both approaches.
+K-means and mean shift approaches are similar in some ways but deliver results distinct enough to make it valuable to use both approaches.
 In addition, the Cloudlock solution uses various dimension reduction approaches to identify and focus only on important variables for the specific use case.

 The Cisco Cloudlock machine learning system focuses on three general areas of potential threat: Suspicious Login Activity, Location-Based Anomalies, and IP Reputation.

-Location-Based Anomaly Detection exposes abnormal user activity where users attempt to login from locations that differ from the baseline (corporate headquarters, satellite offices, etc.) within short time frames.
-Activity outside of the normal baseline could signal an account compromise, requiring timely response to mitigate the situation.
+Location-Based Anomaly Detection exposes abnormal user activity where users attempt to log in from locations that differ from the baseline (corporate headquarters, satellite offices, etc.) within short time frames.
+Activity outside of the normal baseline could signal an account compromise, requiring a timely response to mitigate the situation.

 Cloudlock’s threat detection capabilities help identify classic cases of account compromise attempts whether it’s failed attempts (indicated by a large number of failed and challenged logins) or successful logins characterized by abnormal login locations and/or times.

 These will usually be surfaced via Cloudlock’s velocity policies but can also be detected on the basis of high usage from a variety of locations.